-Folks have been making cheese around the world for thousands of years, and the steps involved haven't changed much though the years.
-To get you started, here’s a simple recipe for making mozzarella, with a few notes on ingredients.
+Folks have been making cheese around the world for thousands of years, and the steps involved haven't changed much since the beginning.
+To get you started, here’s a simple recipe for making mozzarella, along with a few notes on ingredients.

 One of the key ingredients of cheese is rennet, an enzyme from the stomach of weaning animals, particularly calves, that separates curds and whey in the cheese-making process.
 Thanks to modern science, packaged rennet can be found in liquid or tablet form at most natural food stores or ordered online.

 The other slightly obscure ingredient for making cheese is citric acid powder, which you can find at most vitamin shops or larger grocery stores, often in the canning section.
 Once you’ve tracked down these two ingredients, making cheese at home, including mozzarella, is surprisingly easy, and takes less 30 minutes.

 Before making homemade mozzarella, first decide what kind of milk you’d like to use.
 It’s best to use non-homogenized milk, but if you can’t find that, whole milk will work.
 The fat percentage of the milk will change the taste and texture of your cheese: The higher the fat content, the creamier and richer the mozzarella.

 It’s also important to make sure your milk hasn't been ultra-high temperature processed, or UHT.
 This type of sterilization changes the proteins in the milk, making them unable to form curds.

 This recipe requires a digital thermometer to check the temperature of the milk, along with a microwave, which is used to heat the mozzarella curds until they’re soft enough to melt.